The myths over the alleged dangers of nicotine needs to be addressed so more smokers can quit lit tobacco says a leading UK health organization.

 The key here is not only to get the debate into the mainstream – sensibly – but to actually debate the issues raised.

-And of course the fact such a well-respected organization is trying to blow away the myths that nicotine is harmful to vapers has to be welcomed.
+And of course the fact such a well-respected organization is trying to blow away the myths that vaping eliquid with nicotine is harmful to vapers has to be welcomed.

 One thing is clear and compared to the hysteria over in the states – once again here in the UK influential and respected health organizations are backing vaping as a much much safer alternative to smoking and that has to be welcomed.